 Iran Air says suspending Europe flights until further notice

-Iran Air announced on Sunday the suspension of all its flights to Europe until further notice
+Iran Air announced on Sunday the suspension of all its flights to Europe until further notice.
+The statement issued by the company made no mention of the novel coronavirus epidemic as a reason for the measure, citing only "restrictions" imposed by European authorities for "unknown reasons".

-The national carrier said in a statement that the decision was taken due to "restrictions" imposed by European authorities for "unknown reasons"
+According to several specialised sites, the European Aviation Safety Agency (EASA) banned on February 3 Iran Air aircraft from European airspace, namely an Airbus A321-200 and two Airbus A330-200 that had not undergone necessary upgrades for authorisation to fly in Europe.
+Sweden on March 2 announced it was temporarily suspending the flight permits of Iran Air on the advice of health officials who said Tehran was "not in control" of the novel coronavirus outbreak on its soil.

-Sweden blocked Iran Air flights from landing in the country in recent days, citing concerns over the rapid spread of the novel coronavirus in the Islamic republic.
+The Iranian carrier operates flights to multiple European destinations including Paris, London, Amsterdam, Stockholm, Frankfurt, Vienna and Rome..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)